Wood framing floor software for modeling timber floor panels, joists & details in Revit®

-Create openings with fire safety components throughout a Revit® model where ducts, pipes, cable trays and conduits intersect with walls, floors, roofs, ceilings, beams and columns.
+Automatically create openings throughout a Revit® model where ducts, pipes, cable trays and conduits intersect with walls, floors, roofs, ceilings, beams and columns.
 Cut Opening creates openings with special holding details for structural beams.

 Renumber Revit® elements just the way you want, detect and renumber grids, determine swing direction and orientation (and add them as properties), recalculate shared coordinates, and much more.

 - Renumbers grids automatically after they have been changed in the project.